EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.mask.md

     Default is 'any'.
     'DataProp' - Data property in AstroImage for which to
     modify value.
 Default is 'Image'.
-    'CreateNewObj' - [], true, false.
-    If true, create new deep copy
-    If false, return pointer to object
-    If [] and Nargout0 then do not create new copy.
+    'CreateNewObj' - Logical indicating if to copy the input
-    Otherwise, create new copy.
-Default is [].
+    object.
+Default is false.
     Output : - An AstroImage object with the pixel values replaced.
     Author : Eran Ofek (Aug 2021)
     Example: imProc.mask.replaceMaskedPixVal(AI,  'Saturated', NaN);